pratikshavanjare/Networking-1/journal/week1.md

 ### Types of Network
   There are 4 types of network which are below -

-1. P**AN(Personal Area Network)** : Connects devices around one person, like mobile and laptop connectivity to earbuds.
+1. **PAN(Personal Area Network)** : Connects devices around one person, like mobile and laptop connectivity to earbuds.
 2. **LAN(Local Area Network)** : Connects computers within a small area like home, school or all computer in office sharing a printer.
 3. **MAN(Metropoliton Area Network)** : Connects multiple LANs across a city or large campus.
 4. **WAN(Wide Area Network)** : Connects networks across countries — like the Internet.